 Community Actions to Improve Safe Motherhood in Charanchi, Katsina State, Nigeria under the Population and Reproductive Health Capacity Building Program

-Building off of the MacArthur-funded Addressing Post-Partum Hemorrhage (PPH) Project, this activity is being piloted in Charanchi, a community in the north western state of Katsina.
-The project provides intensive capacity building support for two local community-based organizations, including training and supporting the roll out of Pathways to Change.
+Building off of the MacArthur-funded Addressing Postpartum Hemorrhage (PPH) Project, this project was piloted in Charanchi, a community in the north western state of Katsina.
+The project provided capacity building support for two local community-based organizations, including training and supporting the roll out of Pathways to Change.
 This will ultimately help mobilize their communities to identify barriers to use of quality maternal health services.

-Replicating the model from Pathfinder's COMPASS project, a community-based quality improvement team was formed and is addressing quality of care issues at the comprehensive health center and surrounding primary health centers.
-The project is being implemented in partnership with two community-based organizations and a local development group, which have reached nearly 2,000 community members with maternal and child health messages in the past two quarters.
-Pathfinder expects a better community response to emergency obstetric care and other RH issues and improved uptake of quality maternal care at the facility level.
-Lessons learned from this pilot project will inform community interventions within the PPH project and beyond.
+Replicating the model from Pathfinder's COMPASS project, a community-based quality improvement team was formed to address quality of care issues at the comprehensive health center and surrounding primary health centers.
+The project was implemented in partnership with two community-based organizations and a local development group, which reached nearly 2,000 community members with maternal and child health messages in the past two quarters.
+Pathfinder expects a better community response to emergency obstetric care and other reproductive health issues and improved uptake of quality maternal care at the facility level.
+Lessons learned from this pilot project will inform community interventions within the postpartum hemorrhage project and beyond.